 If the crawlspace is heated, maintaining the proper heat level in a crawl space is important in order to reduce moisture build-up.
-The minimum indoor temperature of 15°C at the outside design temperature should be maintained in this space.
+The minimum indoor temperature of 15°C should be maintained in this space.
 Decreasing or deactivating the heat may result in cold floors and mildew.